 Mrs Hilton said that the new dress code had been backed by the parents who were involved in a school forum, as well as governors.

-“We had many letters of support locally and from other places,” said Mrs Hilton, who added that the “devil in the detail” particularly with regards to shoes was also for the comfort and long-term health of children.
+“We had many letters of support locally and from other places,” said Mrs Hilton, who added that the “devil in the detail” particularly with regards to shoes was also for the comfort and long-term

 With the input of children’s creative ideas, the school will launch a new uniform next September to celebrate their move into a new school building.